MUSA-620-Spring-2018/MUSA-620-Week-5/README.md

 - Make any necessary preparations to your tabular crime data: clean up columns, modify/add columns, remove NA/0 values, etc.
 - Use a spatial query to associate each crime with the nearest street segment.
 - Use another PostGIS query to join the aggregate crime data to each street segment.
-- Use ggmap to visualize the results in a clear, compelling way.
+- Use ggplot to visualize the results in a clear, compelling way.

-This assignment is not intended as a purely technical exercise. **You should give careful consideration to design choices and explain your choices in the project description**.
+This assignment is not intended as a purely technical exercise. **You should give careful consideration to design choices and defend your choices in the project description**.
 The goal is for the map to tell as clear a "story" as possible.
 - Are the results best conveyed with color, line thickness, both?
 - Are you using an appropriate color scheme?
 Number of colors?
 Well chosen break points?
-- Does it include explanatory features (title, legend, etc) that make clear what you're looking at?
+- Does it include explanatory features (title, legend, etc) that make it clear for the viewer what they are looking at?

 In your writeup, please include a few lines about the thought process behind your design choices.